ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 If your program allows uploads, try to limit uploads to specific file types and make sure (via both its MIME type and its contents) that it is one of the valid types that you will accept.
 Limit what you allow in the filename, too; alphanumeric characters are generally fine, but anything else (especially “**/**” and “**&#92;**”) can be problematic, so only allow the characters you are certain will be fine.
 Where possible, define an acceptlist of allowed filename suffixes, and only allow uploads of files named with one of those allowed suffixes.

-🔔 Inadequate restriction of uploads is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #16.
+🔔 Inadequate restriction of uploads is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #10 and 2019 CWE Top 25 #16.
 It is identified as [CWE-434](https://cwe.mitre.org/data/definitions/434.html), *Unrestricted Upload of File with Dangerous Type*.

 ### Quiz 1.7